 This means that if you click on it and then buy that product I’ll get a small commission (at no extra cost to you of course).

 If you do click through then thanks for being a part of Neil’s Healthy Meals!

 - 2 onions sliced

 - 3 celery sticks chopped into chunks

 - 400 g turnip swede, cut into chunks

 - Freshly ground salt and pepper

-- 3 tbsp chopped fresh parsley to garnish
+- 3 tablespoon chopped fresh parsley to garnish

 - Preheat the oven to 180ºC.

 - Put the onions, carrots, celery and turnip in a large ovenproof casserole dish.
 Pour in the stock and bring to the boil.